-The Fund's policy is to restrict payments in the year to 5 percent of the average market value of Fund assets for the prior two years.
-Gross revenue earned which is in excess of the payout restriction for following year, is transferred to appropriated surplus from unappropriated surplus.
-When a loss is incurred by the Fund, the gross loss plus the payout restriction for the following year, is transferred from the appropriated surplus to unappropriated surplus.
+The Fund's policy is to restrict expenditures in the year to 5 percent of the average market value of Fund assets for the prior three years.
+This restriction does not however apply to unallocated monies carried forward from prior years and unspent monies related to previously approved projects.
+Gross revenue less donations for specific purposes earned which is in excess of the payout restriction for the following year, is transferred to appropriated surplus from unappropriated surplus.
+When a loss is incurred by the Fund, the gross loss less donations for specific purposes, plus the payout restriction for the following year, is transferred from the appropriated surplus to unappropriated surplus.